Monday, April 25, 2016

 But his greatness was apparent, never more so than when I saw in 2004 the Rock ’n’ Roll HOF clip of him soloing on “While My Guitar Gently Weeps.”
 It was during a George Harrison tribute with a band that featured Tom Petty, Jeff Lynne, Stevie Winwood and Harrison’s lithe son Dani, an exact ringer for his old man (my favorite Beatle, but only my fourth favorite Wilbury).

 It’s incredible.
-Prince is joyfully showing off like he’s auditioning to be one of Petty’s lead guitarist.
+Prince is joyfully showing off like he’s auditioning to be Petty’s lead guitarist.

 My favorite part is watching Dani’s reaction.
 He’s playing rhythm guitar with an attitude I’d call workmanlike: no facial expressions.
 Then Prince comes on and Dani lights up.